azutoolkit/cql/docs/faqs.md

 A: CQL includes a migration system where you define schema changes in Crystal classes (e.g., creating tables, adding columns).
 These migrations can be run to update your database schema in a version-controlled manner.

 - For details, see the [Database Migrations Guide for Active Record](./guides/active-record-with-cql/migrations.md).
-- For a general overview of migrations in CQL, see [Core Concepts: Migrations](../coreconcepts/migrations.md).
+- For a general overview of migrations in CQL, see [Core Concepts: Migrations](../core-concepts/migrations.md).

 **Q: Does CQL Active Record support database transactions?**

 A: Yes, database transactions are crucial for ensuring data consistency, especially when multiple database operations need to succeed or fail together.
 CQL typically provides a way to manage transactions.

-- See the [Transaction Management Guide](./guides/transaction-management.md) for more details (Note: Ensure this guide specifically covers Active Record transaction patterns if applicable, or link to a more general CQL transaction guide if that's more appropriate).
+- See the [Transactions Guide](./guides/active-record-with-cql/transactions.md) for more details on how to use transactions with Active Record models.

 ---